-I signed up for a guided tour from Dublin to visit the city, something that I don’t do often.
-However, this trip turned out to be such a great experience.
+I signed up for a guided tour from Dublin to the Cliffs of Moher with a stop in Galway.
+I had many reasons not to do it and even more to do it.
+Despite all my concerns, this trip turned out to be such a great experience.
 Our enthusiastic local guide not only recommended the best things to do in Galway, but also filled us in on interesting facts about the city.
 After this one time in Galway, I felt like a local myself.

-1. Enjoy traditional Irish music
+1. Enjoy Traditional Irish Music

-You probably never heard that City of Galway is the 11th popular city in the world.
+You’ve probably never heard that City of Galway is the 11th popular city in the world.
 When you start exploring everything it has to offer, you easily agree with it.
 There are indeed so many different things to do in Galway that make you want to come back over and over again.

 2. Explore the Latin Quarter

 The Latin Quarter is arguably one of the most beautiful parts of Galway.
-One of the best things to do here is to let go of your expectations and enjoy Galway as it is.
+One of the best things to do here is to let go of your expectations and enjoy the city as it is.
 Fall in love with its colorful buildings and cobblestone streets and find the best places to eat and shop.

-3. Get a pint of beer at a local pub
+3. Get a Pint of Beer at a Local Pub

-4. Visit O’Connors Famous Pub
+4. Visit O’Connor’s Famous Pub

 5. Watch Buskers on Shop Street

-Besides traditional Irish music, Galway is known for its buskers.
+Besides the traditional Irish music, Galway is known for its buskers.
 Quite often you can find them on Shop Street, singing, dancing, and entertaining passerby.
-While other things to do in Galway ask for some effort from you, this activity easily comes to you as you are busy exploring the city.
+While other things to do in Galway ask for some effort from you, this activity easily comes to you while you are busy exploring the city.